 Many people who undergo a knee osteotomy will eventually need a total knee replacement.
 However, research studies have reported knee replacements are more successful in patients over 60 years of age.
 Therefore, patients in their 30’s, 40’s and 50’s are ideal candidates for knee osteotomies.

-During a knee osteotomy, Dr. LaPrade will add a wedge of bone to the upper shinbone (tibia) or lower thighbone (femur).
+During a knee osteotomy, Dr. LaPrade will add a wedge of bone graft to the upper shinbone (tibia) or lower thighbone (femur).
 In essence, this helps shift a body’s weight off the damaged area of the knee joint onto the more normal cartilage area on the opposite side of the knee.

 During an opening wedge osteotomy, Dr. LaPrade may use hardware, such as screws and plates, to hold the bones of the knee to their new aligned position and add bone graft to help the osteotomy heal faster.
-Most patients who undergo an osteotomy will stay in the hospital for two days for pain control and to initiate physical therapy.
+Most patients who undergo a knee osteotomy will stay in the hospital for two days for pain control and to initiate physical therapy.

 Patients are generally sent to physical therapy immediately after surgery to work on swelling control, muscle reactivation, and knee motion.
 In general, patients are non-weight bearing on crutches for 8 weeks and progressively wean off crutches over the next month.
 This is achieved by slowly increasing weight bearing on the leg at ¼ body weight per week.
 Patients are only allowed to progress their rehabilitation program with weight bearing after review of x-rays.
 In general, most patients are able to wean off of crutches at 3 months after surgery.
-A low impact exercise program to include walking, cycling, and aquatic therapy is further progressed at this time.
-Most patients note significant improvement of their function by 4-6 months after the osteotomy.
+A low impact exercise program to include walking, cycling, and aquatic therapy is progressed at this time.
+Most patients note significant improvement of their function by 4-6 months after the knee osteotomy.